derekdunes/QuizMe/README.md

 # Guide To Implementation
 1. Design UI for the App on Figma(https://www.figma.com/file/GIrFQvOSjkPEl59NZNQqrUfd/QuizMe)
-2. Plan the Question JSON tree for your Firebase database
+2. Plan the Question JSON tree for your Firebase database (https://github.com/derekdunes/QuizMe/blob/master/QuizMe/quiz.json)
+3. Create a firebase project at firebase.google.com